-Conondale National Park, located in the rugged Conondale Range, features lush rainforests, tall eucalypt forest, waterfalls, boulder-strewn creeks and spectacular scenery.
-The Booloumba Falls walk showcases the park's stunning surrounds and a wonderful variety of wildlife - the diverse forests within Conondale National Park are home to more than 120 species of birds and many mammals.
+Conondale National Park, in the rugged Conondale Range, features lush rainforests, tall eucalypt forest, waterfalls, boulder-strewn creeks and spectacular scenery.
+The Booloumba Falls walk showcases the park's stunning surrounds and a wonderful variety of wildlife.

 You'll be immersed in the natural beauty of this remarkable, sprawling expanse as you walk through tall open forest and discover Booloumba Creek's cascades, waterfalls and rock pools.
 Marvel at The Breadknife, an impressive rock formation that marks the junction of Peters and Booloumba creeks, and cool off in the refreshing mountain water with a swim at the base of the falls.

 Allow two hours for this three kilometre return walk.
 The Booloumba Falls walk follows a well-defined track and requires average fitness levels.
 Follow the track to the junction of Peters and Booloumba creeks, where the Booloumba Gorge features a lookout over cascades, falls, rock pools and The Breadknife rock formation.

 All park roads are gravel and at present suitable for high clearance four-wheel-drive vehicles only.
 Booloumba Creek Road includes several creek crossings.

 From the valley, through deep gorges to the top of the range and back again, you will be captivated by the rugged beauty of this vast and varied landscape.
 Ancient rainforest, cascading waterfalls, crystal clear creeks, tall open forest, and expansive 360 degree views are just some of spectacular features you will encounter as you walk.